Skip to content

 Google Cloud Platform Secrets version

-SSH to the instance by gcloud command generated in the web console and navigate to the config folder /opt/openvidu/config.
+SSH into the instance using the gcloud command generated in the web console, then navigate to the /opt/openvidu/config folder.
 Files with the deployment outputs are:

 • openvidu.env